kodemore/kink/README.md

 di["db_password"] = getenv("DB_PASSWORD")
 ```

-## Adding service factory to dependency injection container
+### Adding *on-demand service* to dependency injection container

 Kink also supports on-demand service creation.
-In order to define such a service, lambda function
+In order to define such a service,
-should be used:
+lambda function should be used:

 ```python
 from kink import di